fatiando/website/index.md

 <figcaption>
-Running this code multiple times will only result in a single download because the data are cached where Pooch can find it.
+Running this code multiple times will only result in a single download because the data are cached automatically.
 </figcaption>
 </figure>